zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

        **Note:** `ADMIN` can no longer change a user's passwords!

-8. Now, continue on with the lab, but use `DBV_OWNER` and `DBV_ACCTMGR` to do all database vault actions
+8. As you continue with the lab, you will use `DBV_OWNER` and `DBV_ACCTMGR` for all database vault actions.
+The duties of database administration (done by `ADMIN`) are now separate from the duties of user administration (`DBV_ACCTMGR`) and security administration (`DBV_OWNER`)

 ## Task 3: Create a Simple Realm

-Next we create a realm to secure the `HR.CUSTOMERS` table from acces by `ADMIN` and `HR` (table owner) and grant access to `APPUSER` only.
+Next we create a realm to secure the `HR.CUSTOMERS` table from access by `ADMIN` and `HR` (table owner) and grant access to `APPUSER` only.

-A realm is a protection zone inside the database where database schemas, objects, and roles can be secured.
+A realm is a protected zone inside the database where database schemas, objects, and roles can be secured.
 For example, you can secure a set of schemas, objects, and roles that are related to accounting, sales, or human resources.
-After you have secured these into a realm, you can use the realm to control the use of system and object privileges to specific accounts or roles.
-This enables you to provide fine-grained access controls for anyone who wants to use these schemas, objects, and roles.
+After you have secured these into a realm, you can use the realm to control the use of system and object privileges by specific accounts or roles.
+This enables you to enforce context-sensitive access controls for anyone who wants to use these schemas, objects, and roles.

 1. In order to demonstrate the effects of this realm, it's important to execute the same SQL query from these 3 users before and after creating the realm:
-    - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (*`ADMIN`*, *`HR`* and *`APPUSER`*) as shown in Task1 previously
+    - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (*`ADMIN`*, *`HR`* and *`APPUSER`*) as shown in Task 1 previously

        **Note:**
-          -  Attention, only one SQL Worksheet session can be open in a standard browser windows at the same time, hence **open each of your sessions in a new browser window using the "Incognito mode"!**
+          -  Attention, only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new browser window using the "Incognito mode"!**
           - As reminder, the password of these users is the same (here *`WElcome_123#`*)

              ````